Your check-in location will depend on your group and arrival date.

 Where To Stay

 Need to make hotel accommodations?
-There are local hotels available, some only a few miles from campus.
+There are local hotels available, some only a mile from campus.

 It's no secret that the transition from living at home to living on campus is fairly monumental.